kamalshkeir/kago/README.md

 app.GET("/admin/login",func(c *kamux.Context) {
 	...
 })
-// this will not add another handler, but remove the old one completely
+// this will add another handler, and remove the old one completely
-// so we are sure it will never cause a problem
+// so it is very safe to do it this way also
 ```

 ### The other way: i make all handlers and all middlewares as variables to give you full control on the behavior of any